hms-dbmi-cellenics/cellenics-utils/README.md

 Example: set up an ssh tunnel to one of the staging rds endpoints
     biomage rds tunnel -i staging

-#### rds login
+#### rds run

-Logs into a database using psql and IAM if necessary.
+Run a command in the database cluster using IAM if necessary.
 Important: If you're not trying to connect in development, you'll need to run `biomage rds tunnel -i staging` first in a different terminal.

-Example: login to staging
+Example: login into postgre console in staging
+    biomage rds run psql

+Example: dump the in staging
-    biomage rds login -i staging
+    biomage rds run psql

+See `biomage rds run --help` for more details.